hknutzen/Netspoc/technical.markdown

 defined.
 Pathrestrictions refer to 2 or more interfaces inside or at the borders of a cycle.
 Netspoc excludes paths including at least 2 of the interfaces specified in the pathrestriction from ACL generation:
-In the picture below, pathrestrictions are defined for interfaces 1 and 2.
+In the picture below, a pathrestrictions is defined for interfaces 1 and 2.
 Therefore, paths from n1 to n5 and n6 are considered during ACL generation, while the path from n1 to n4 is not.
 This is reflected in the interfaces ACLs: traffic between n1 and n4 is not routed by these interfaces.

-{% include image.html src="./images/pathrestriction.png" description="Pathrestrictions on interfaces IF1 and IF2." %}
+{% include image.html src="./images/pathrestriction.png" description="Pathrestriction including interfaces IF1 and IF2." %}

-Netspoc assures all defined pathrestrictions to fulfill the requirements.
-Additionally, it is checked whether the defined pathrestriction have an effect on ACL generation.
+Netspoc assures all defined pathrestrictions to fulfill the requirements and checks tat they have an effect on ACL generation.
 Proper pathrestrictions are then stored in a global array.

 ### Check usage of virtual interfaces